-An ontology can be seen as a meta-system for a knowledge base (KB) as a description of the knowledge representation it contains.
+An ontology can be seen as a meta-system for a knowledge base (KB) describing the knowledge representation it contains.
 KB includes facts and individuals of all the defined concepts from which a reasoning engine is used to derive implicit knowledge from explicit knowledge.
 Knowledge in KB is structured at two description levels, ABox and TBox, respectively defining assertions on the instances and individuals, and the general concepts terminologies.